 How Much is Your Case Worth?

-Truck accidents can cause serious injuries to those in the smaller vehicle—and this means that your injuries could be severe.
-Typically, the more serious your injuries and your medical bills, the more money we may be able to seek from the liable insurance company.
+Truck accidents can cause serious damage to smaller vehicles—and this means that your injuries could be severe.
+Cases with severe injuries typically result in bigger settlements, and bigger settlements mean more scrutiny from the insurance company.